Stress Fractures – Beware of the Signs

 - Difficulty performing exercise using the affected limb

-If you experience any of the above signs, you may wish to discuss them with your GP or physiotherapist who can refer you for X-rays and confirm the diagnosis.
+If you experience any of the above signs, you should discuss this with your GP and/or your physiotherapist at Brunswick Heads.

 Treating Stress Fractures